lban2049/tokio/.aigne/doc-smith/docs/concepts-synchronization.md

         assert_eq!(*r2, 5);
     } // read locks are dropped here

-    // only one write lock may be held
+    // Only one writer lock can be held
     {
         let mut w = lock.write().await;
         *w += 1;